humidair1999/nuclide/README.md

+> NOTE: If you're looking for [Facebook's IDE for React Native](http://nuclide.io/), you're in the wrong place!
+Different project!

 > NOTE: nuclide is a work in progress!
-Many features still forthcoming!
+It's not yet considered a stable release, and should be treated as a beta project!

 # nuclide